Market Insights · Last updated 2 June 2026

 Survey TypeCost RangeBest ForWhat It Covers

-Valuation Report£200 to £400Mortgage purposes onlyMarket value.
-Not a condition assessment.
+Valuation Reportc.£200 to £400*Mortgage purposes onlyMarket value assessment.
+Not a condition check.

-HomeBuyer Report£400 to £700Most modern or post-2000 propertiesVisible condition, major defects, urgent issues requiring attention
+HomeBuyer Reportc.£400 to £700*Most modern or post-2000 propertiesVisible condition, major defects, urgent issues requiring attention

-Most buyers of Gibraltar apartments built post-2000 use a HomeBuyer Report.
-For Crown-built properties (the older government-built residential blocks), pre-war buildings, and anything where structural concerns exist, a Full Structural Survey is worth the additional cost.
+Most buyers of Gibraltar apartments built post-2000 commission a HomeBuyer Report.
+For Crown-built properties, pre-war buildings, and anything where structural concerns already exist, a Full Structural Survey is worth the additional cost.
+A mortgage valuation from a lender such as NatWest International, Gibraltar International Bank, or Jyske Bank Gibraltar tells you what the bank thinks the property is worth.
+It does not tell you what condition it is in.
+Treat the two as separate exercises.

 Gibraltar-Specific Issues to Watch For

-Gibraltar's environment creates specific issues that surveyors experienced in mainland UK may not automatically flag unless they know the territory.
-The key ones:
+Gibraltar's environment creates specific issues that surveyors experienced only in mainland UK may not automatically flag.
+The key ones are below.

 The sea air problem

-Gibraltar's proximity to the sea and the prevailing humidity from the Levante wind creates a persistent damp issue in many properties.
-Condensation on external walls, salt corrosion on metal fixtures, and rising damp in ground-floor units are more common in Gibraltar than in drier inland climates.
-A survey should specifically flag damp readings and the condition of any metal balcony railings, window frames, and external pipework.
+Gibraltar's proximity to the sea and the humidity carried in by the Levante wind creates a persistent damp issue in many properties.
+Condensation on external walls, salt corrosion on metal fixtures, and rising damp in ground-floor units are more common here than in drier inland climates.
+A survey should specifically record damp readings and the condition of any metal balcony railings, window frames, and external pipework.

 • Metal corrosion: Balcony railings, window frames, and external fixings corrode faster in Gibraltar's salt air than equivalent UK properties.
-Replacement costs can be significant.
+Replacement costs can be significant, so get a clear picture before exchange.

 • Structural movement: The Rock's limestone geology means some properties on steep slopes or carved directly into the Rock face may show movement over time.
-Gibraltar has had minor seismic activity historically.
+A Full Structural Survey will pick this up where a HomeBuyer Report may not.

 • Flat roof drainage: Many older Gibraltar buildings have flat roofs with drainage systems that require regular maintenance.
-Blocked drains lead to water ingress quickly.
+Blocked drains lead to water ingress quickly, and repair costs accumulate fast.

 • Leasehold specifics: Most Gibraltar residential property is leasehold.
-Check the lease length, annual ground rent, and service charge history.
-Short leases (under 70 years) are a serious issue for mortgage purposes.
+Check the lease length, annual ground rent, and service charge history before exchange.
+Short leases (under 70 years remaining) can cause problems for mortgage lenders and affect resale value considerably.

 Finding a Surveyor in Gibraltar